muhme/joomla-branches-tester/README.md

    But no System Tests is running, the email cannot be delivered and is thrown away.
 5. The email relay `jbt_relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
    But no Cypress GUI is running, the email cannot be delivered and is thrown away.
-6. System Test is started with the bash script `test.sh` in the Cypress container `jbt_cypress`.
+6. System Test is started with `scripts/test` in the Cypress container `jbt_cypress`.
    In the Cypress `cypress.config.mjs` file, the `smtp_port` is configured as `7125`.
    While the System Tests is running `smtp-tester` is listening on port 7125.
 7. One of the System Tests specs executes an action in Joomla PHP code that generates an email.